The Archive

 Merge Mansion: Grandma's Dark Secret (According to the Ads)

-Merge Mansion's ads tell an elaborate thriller about a grandmother hiding dark secrets in her mansion.
-The actual game is a merge puzzle with a light renovation storyline.
-The ads are better than most Netflix shows.
+Merge Mansion's ads are thriller shorts about a grandma hiding dark secrets.
+The real game is a cozy merge puzzle with renovation.
+The ads beat most Netflix.

 Strategy in Disguise